ProgDevelopr/Droplet/tutorial.md

 - dropindex()

-dropindex(), can remove any index that is in a list! for example: a = droplet.dropindex(listname,listindexnumber)
+dropindex(), can remove any index that is in a list!
+For example: a = droplet.dropindex(listname,listindexnumber)
+- addindex()

+addindex(), adds an index to a list!
+For example: a = droplet.addindex(listname,,listindexnumber)